Milkalotl/cursepaint/README.md

 # CURSEPAINT

+#THIS PROJECT HAS BEEN ABANDONED; PLEASE CHECK OUT THE CPPPAINT REPO FOR THE NEW VERSION;

 A small, terminal-based program meant to create ascii-based art.
 Designed to be used with ncurses aplications and games, and to be a robust application with all necessary tools and features to create any art.

 ## Note for those that stumble upon this program